louisvarley/RetroSeller/README.md

 This is a simple stock, purchase, sales manager i built for personal use

-Uses a https://github.com/daveh/php-mvc as its MVC engine as its simple and quick to get building.
+Uses https://github.com/daveh/php-mvc as its MVC engine as its simple and quick to get building.

 Doctrine handles entities and database